altjerry0/BoTC-Track/firebase-auth-service/README.md

 ## Development Notes

+*   This service must be deployed to the `auth.trackbotc.com` subdomain
+*   Ensure all API keys and secrets are properly managed
+*   Monitor usage and implement scaling as needed
 *   This service is typically deployed to a dedicated URL like `auth.yourdomain.com` (e.g., `auth.trackbotc.com`) and configured in the Chrome extension as the token exchange endpoint.
-*   Ensure Firebase Cloud Function configurations (region, runtime, memory, timeout) are appropriate for the expected load.
+*   Ensure Firebase Cloud Function (2nd Gen) configurations (region, runtime `nodejs22`, memory, timeout, concurrency) are appropriate for the expected load.
+These are configured in `firebase.json` and within `index.js` using `setGlobalOptions` and `onRequest` parameters.

 ## Secure Authentication Flow